-From Dan on January 13th, 2009 in Light Construction
+From Engineering on January 13, 2009 in Light Construction

 Rustic metal has a list of uses a phone book in thickness, from junk art to roofing.
 If you have a creative streak and are handy with metals (welding, etc.), your options are nearly infinite.
 Why rustic?
 There are a lot of situations that rustic metal fits: fireplace utensils, cabin or cottage decor, kitchen decor, and more.